ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ["1971-72_Utah_Stars_season", "2016-10-01", 1]
 ```

-In this case ClickHouse will load this data and attribute each value to corresponding column based on its order in array.
+In this case, ClickHouse will load this data and attribute each value to the corresponding column based on its order in the array.
 We use [JSONCompactEachRow](https://clickhouse.com/docs/en/interfaces/formats/#jsoncompacteachrow) format for that:

 ```sql
 SELECT *